Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Linearizability

 \section{Linearizability}

 \emph{Linearizability}~\cite{HW90} is the de facto standard correctness condition for concurrent implementations of objects defined with sequential specifications.
-It extends the concept of \emph{atomicity} introduced by Lamport~\cite{L86a, L86b} to any sequential object.
-Intuitively, a history of an implementation is linearizable if its operations can be ordered sequentially, without reordering non-overlapping operations, so that their responses satisfy the sequential specification of the implemented object.
+It extends the concept of \emph{atomicity}~\cite{L86a, L86b} to any sequential object.
+Intuitively, an execution of an implementation is linearizable if its operations can be ordered sequentially, without reordering non-overlapping operations, so that their responses satisfy the sequential specification of the implemented object.
 Figure~\ref{fig-examples-lin-seq-cons} depicts examples of linearizable and non-linearizable histories of a stack implementation.

 \begin{definition}[Sequential Specifications] A \emph{sequential specification} of a concurrent object~$\m{O}$ is a state machine specified through a (possibly partial) transition function $\delta$.
-Given a state $q$ and an invocation $inv_i({\op_i})$ of process $p_i$, $\delta(q, inv_i({\op_i}))$ returns the tuple $(q', res_i({\op_i}))$ (or a set of tuples if the machine is \emph{non-deterministic}) indicating that the machine moves to state $q'$ and the response to $\op_i$ is $res_i({\op_i}$).
-The sequences of invocation-response tuples, $\langle inv_i({\op_i}): res_i({\op_i}) \rangle$, produced by the state machine are its \emph{sequential histories}. \end{definition}
+Given a state $q$ and an invocation $inv_i({\op_i})$ of process $p_i$, $\delta(q, inv_i({\op_i}))$ returns the tuple $(q', res_i({\op_i}))$ indicating that the machine moves to state $q'$ and the response to $\op_i$ is $res_i({\op_i}$). {If the machine is \emph{non-deterministic}, $\delta(q, inv_i({\op_i}))$ is a set of tuples from which one of them is non-deterministically chosen to respond to $inv_i({\op_i})$ and move the machine to the next state.} The sequences of invocation-response tuples, $\langle inv_i({\op_i}): res_i({\op_i}) \rangle$, produced by the state machine are its \emph{sequential histories}. \end{definition}

 For sake of clarity, a tuple $\langle inv_i({\op_i}): res_i({\op_i}) \rangle$ is simply denoted $\op_i$.
 Also, subscripts of invocations and responses are omitted.